forsyde/forsyde.github.io/README.md

 ## Updating ForSyDe tool and library pages

 To update the documentation of individual ForSyDe repositories of the ForSyDe organisation like [forsyde-shallow](https://github.com/forsyde/forsyde-shallow), checkout the corresponding repository and then checkout the branch `gh-pages`.
 In this branch you can modify the documentation by modifying the web pages under `pages`.
 The documentation will be updated on the local server when an updated file is saved, and on the web server when the branch `gh-pages` is pushed.
+Some individual repositories like [ForSyDe IO](https://github.com/forsyde/forsyde-io) and [IDeSyDe](https://github.com/forsyde/IDeSyDe) do not have a `gh-pages` branch and instead directly use a folder `docs` in the `master`/`main` branch.
+In these cases, the given instructions for the local Jekyll server apply but within this `docs` folder.